Tag Archives: Ian Knox

 Both of the above highlights are in the first handful of pages of this issue.
 Talk about a strong start.
 But how can the rest hope to follow?
 Well, how about the promise of a new prize for Grunts page contributions in the shape of a piggy pink OiNK binder for your precious comics, Horace (Ugly Face) Watkins making the goal that would win over reluctant footy fans, Harry the Head realising he’s not cut out for going for a dip and Roger Rental he’s Completely Mental giving himself a ‘pat on the head in the fashion stakes.

-As you can see this issue of OiNK is chock full of what we’ve all come to expect by now and it continues with one of the most popular characters, Pete Throb whose strip gets renamed this issue to Pete and That Trendy ol’ Pimple of His!
+As you can see this issue of OiNK is chock full of what we’ve all come to expect by now and it continues with one of the most popular characters, Pete Throb whose strip gets renamed this issue to Pete and That Trendy ol’ Pimple of His.
 Lew Stringer takes aim at the ridiculousness of ever-changing fashions and, let’s face it, the 80s kind of deserved it.
 From the very first panel I was laughing at the shoulder pads, the dress sense and the “easier to draw” new hairdo.

 This is the perfect example of this issue’s subject.
 Really, do kids care about fashion?
-So Lew swipes at the way people can jump on bandwagons so easily and yet be so fickle as to jump to the next shiny thing that comes along, no matter how dedicated they were to what had come before.
-It reminds me not only of my own older siblings at the time but also an episode of Knight Rider when K.I.T.T. got rather confused at the idea of new fashion seasons. (“Did last year’s clothes not perform their function?”)
+So Lew swipes at the way people can jump on bandwagons so easily and yet be so fickle as to jump to the next shiny thing that comes along, no matter how dedicated they had been to what had come before.
+It reminds me not only of my own older siblings at the time but also of an episode of Knight Rider when K.I.T.T. got rather confused at the idea of new fashion seasons. (“Did last year’s clothes not perform their function?”)

 Surely no one screams stardom, sets trends or could be accused of being a fashionista quite like Frank Sidebottom.
 A hip and happening photographer couldn’t ask for a better model (is this Chris Sievey’s depiction of his own official photographer John Barry?), although it appears Frank’s most defining features aren’t the reason he was hired.
 Even in black and white Chris’s work is lovely, the pencil work on the fabric of his shirt textured just right.

 When I was young there were certain things I didn’t like to do, just like any other child and the more I was told to do them properly the more I wanted to skip around them somehow.
 Brushing my teeth was one of those things.
 I don’t know why, I think it may have bored me, but it was just something I hated doing back then.
 In the mornings before school I had no choice, but I always did them as quickly as possible and never brushed them before bed if I could get away with it.
-(This is obviously not something any young readers of this blog should copy, or course!)
+(This is obviously not something any young readers of this blog should copy!)

-This might sound silly to you, that a silly strip like this could hit me quite hard but it certainly did.
+This might sound silly to you, that a daft strip like this could hit me quite hard but it certainly did.
 Getting a point across with comedy is a tried and tested formula in many things I’ve read and watched as an adult, but it was a surprise a month before my tenth birthday.
 I can’t remember the exact thought process that went through my head but from that moment on I brushed my teeth at least twice a day, every day.

-OiNK taught its young readers a thing or two along the way, things which we actually listened to thanks to the method of its messages
+OiNK taught its young readers a thing or two along the way, things we actually listened to thanks to the method of its messages

 What I do distinctly remember is once in my early 20s coming home from a night out, a little worse for wear and just wanting to collapse into bed and hope the room didn’t start to spin.
 But Wendy popped up in my head and I found myself trying (and possibly failing) to drunkenly brush my teeth before retiring, even though it had been years since I’d read any of these comics!
-I’ve said before OiNK helped form my sense of humour but it also taught its young readers a thing or two along the way, things which we actually listened to thanks to the method of its messages.
+I’ve said before how OiNK helped form my sense of humour but it also taught its young readers a thing or two along the way, things we actually listened to thanks to the method of its messages.

 Before we move on you’ll want to warm up your printer.
 We’ve had some cut out figures before in OiNK but this is by far the best of the bunch.
 David Leach’s Psycho Gran appearance in the fashion issue had a little bit of crafting for the young readers to attempt.
 Of course, these are very intricate drawings for youngsters to cut around so I wonder if anyone actually did?
-I particularly like the Judge Dredd option which seems to suit her perfectly, given the form of justice she’d dish out.
+I particularly like the Judge Dredd option which seems to suit her perfectly given the form of justice she could dish out.

 Just before we finish off, this issue saw the introduction of what has possibly gone on to be the most sought after piece of OiNK merchandise today.
-It’s rather fitting it would be announced in the fashion issue, given that it was a super trendy sweatshirt with the OiNK logo emblazoned on the front.
+It’s rather fitting it would be announced in the fashion issue, given how it was a super trendy sweatshirt with the OiNK logo emblazoned on the front.
 The slogan down the left side of the hip hog (drawn by Mike Taylor) is just as well remembered as the sweatshirt itself.

 The jolliest issue of the funniest comic ever will be up for review right here on Monday 12th December 2022.